Rudolf Hess

-After Hitler became Chancellor in January 1933, Hess was appointed Deputy Führer of the Nazi Party in April.
+After Hitler became Chancellor in January 1933, Hess was appointed Deputy to the Nazi Party Führer in April of the same year.
 He was elected to the Reichstag in the March elections, was made a Reichsleiter of the Nazi Party in June, and in December 1933, he became Minister without Portfolio in Hitler's cabinet.
-He was also appointed in 1938 to the Cabinet Council and to the Council of Ministers for Defence of the Reich in August 1939.
+In addition to appearing on Hitler's behalf at speaking engagements and rallies, Hess signed into law much of the government's legislation, including the 1935 Nuremberg Laws, which stripped the Jews of Germany of their rights in the lead-up to the Holocaust.
+Hess was also appointed in 1938 to the Secret Cabinet Council and to the Council of Ministers for the Defence of the Reich in August 1939.
 Hitler decreed on the outbreak of war on 1 September 1939 that Hermann Göring was his official successor, and named Hess as next in line.
-In addition to appearing on Hitler's behalf at speaking engagements and rallies, Hess signed into law much of the government's legislation, including the Nuremberg Laws of 1935, which stripped the Jews of Germany of their rights in the lead-up to the Holocaust.

 By the start of the war, Hess was sidelined from most important decisions, and many in Hitler's inner circle thought him to be mad.
 On 10 May 1941, Hess made a solo flight to Scotland, where he hoped to arrange peace talks with the Duke of Hamilton, whom he believed to be a prominent opponent of the British government's war policy.
 The British authorities arrested Hess immediately on his arrival and held him in custody until the end of the war, when he was returned to Germany to stand trial at the 1946 Nuremberg trials of major war criminals.
 During much of his trial, he claimed to be suffering from amnesia, but he later admitted to the tribunal that this had been a ruse.
 The tribunal convicted him of crimes against peace and of conspiracy with other German leaders to commit crimes.
 He served a life sentence in Spandau Prison; the Soviet Union blocked repeated attempts by family members and prominent politicians to procure his early release.
 While still in custody as the only prisoner in Spandau, he hanged himself in 1987 at the age of 93.

 After his death, the prison was demolished to prevent it from becoming a neo-Nazi shrine.
-His grave, bearing the inscription "Ich hab's gewagt" (I dared it), became a site of regular pilgrimage and demonstrations by neo-Nazis.
-In 2011, authorities refused to renew the lease on the gravesite, and his remains were exhumed and cremated and the gravestone was destroyed.
+His grave, bearing the inscription "Ich habs gewagt" ("I dared to do it"), became a site of regular pilgrimage and demonstrations by neo-Nazis.
+In 2011, authorities refused to renew the lease on the gravesite, so his remains were exhumed and cremated, and the gravestone was destroyed.